sayanarijit/sayanarijit.github.io/src/site/notes/Configuration Environments and Secrets.md

   ```
   number_of_threads = 10
   database_url = match env:
-    case dev: "dev_url"
+    case "dev": "dev_url"
-    case prod: from_env("prod_url")
+    case "prod": environment.decrypt("prod_url")
     else: "default_url"
   ```
   See https://github.com/sayanarijit/enva
-- Secret values should come from the environment.
+- Secret values or master password should come from the environment.
 - If there is a common configuration defined separately in a common repo, only import the values, and define the variables explicitly for each program.
 So that it's easy to find.
 - Define the environment specific values in the environment variables (/etc/environment).
 They are easy to provision, but requires reboot to change.
-- Encrypt the environment variables.
-Decrypt during the provisioning.
+- Define secrets in git synced vault, with the master password defined as environment variable, or as a restricted file in user's home directory.
 - Harden security of each environment.